 In addressing genres typically excluded from canonical literary histories, Fiction Without Humanity offers an alternative account of the rise of the novel, showing how these early experiments with nonhuman perspectives helped generate novelistic techniques for the representation of consciousness.
 By placing the novel in a genealogy that embraces paintings, riddles, scientific plates, and fables, Festa shows realism to issue less from mimetic exactitude than from the tailoring of the represented world to a distinctively human point of view.

-Lynn Festa is Associate Professor of English at Rutgers University and author of Sentimental Figures of Empire in Eighteenth-Century Britain and France.
+Lynn Festa is Professor of English at Rutgers University and author of Sentimental Figures of Empire in Eighteenth-Century Britain and France.